 Forty-six percent (46%) of men believe the country is heading in the right direction along with 41% of women.
 Among voters under 35, 38% are confident in the country’s direction.
 That increases to 44% among senior citizens (see crosstab results).

-Additionally, 17% of voters now trust the federal government to do the right thing most or all of the time.
-That’s unchanged from a week ago.
+Additionally, 16% of all voters now trust the federal government to do the right thing most or all of the time.
 Forty-five percent (45%) rarely or never trust it.
 In between are 39% who trust the federal government some of the time.

 Neither Scott Rasmussen nor ScottRasmussen.com has any relationship with Rasmussen Reports® (see About Us).